MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 kubectl rollout restart deployment <deployment-name> -n mynamespace1
 ```

 This command causes autoinstrumentation to take effect, enabling Application Insights.
-You can verify that Application Insights is enabled for your application by generating traffic for your application and navigating to your Application Insights resource.
-You will see your app represented as a cloud role in Application Insights experiences such as Application Map, Failures, and Performance blades.
+You can verify Application Insights is enabled by generating traffic and navigating to your resource.
+Your app is represented as a cloud role in Application Insights experiences such as Application Map, Failures, and Performance blades.

 ## Remove Autoinstrumentation for AKS

-Ensure that you do not have any instrumented deployments.
-To uninstrument an instrumented deployment remove the associated Instrumentation custom resource and run kubectl rollout restart on the deployment.
+Ensure that you don't have any instrumented deployments.
+To uninstrument an instrumented deployment, remove the associated Instrumentation custom resource and run `kubectl rollout restart` on the deployment.
 Next run the following command.

 ```azurecli
 az aks update --resource-group={resource_group} --name={cluster_name} --disable-azure-monitor-app-monitoring